Byun Young-joo: Feature film debut and other works

+Series debut

-In 2024, Byun made her debut as a television series director through MBC's 14-episode drama Black Out, which is based on the German novel Snow White Must Die by Nele Neuhaus.
-She replaced Lee Kyu-man, who left the project while it was still being developed.
+In 2024, Byun made her debut as a television series director through MBC's 14-episode drama Black Out.
+Produced by Hidden Sequence and began the pre-production in 2021, Black Out was developed under the working title Snow White Must Die, which is based on the German novel of the same name by Nele Neuhaus.
+It was reported that writer Seo Joo-yeon and director Lee Kyu-man would team up.
+Byun replaced Lee Kyu-man, who left the project while it was still being developed.
 Black Out had a world premiere in the Rendez-Vous section of the 2024 Canneseries and aired on MBC's Friday-Saturday prime time slot from August 16 to October 4, 2024.

-Byun will direct the upcoming eight-episode SBS drama The Mantis: Original Sin, which is an adaptation of the 2017 TF1 six-episode miniseries La Mante.
+For her next project, Byun directed eight-episode SBS drama The Mantis: Original Sin, which is an adaptation of the 2017 TF1 six-episode miniseries La Mante.
+It was adapted Lee Young-jong from on the 2017 TF1 series La Mante.
+Lead roles were portrayed by Go Hyun-jung and Jang Dong-yoon.
+It aired on SBS TV from September 5, to September 27, 2025, every Friday and Saturday at 21:50 (KST) and also available for streaming in Netflix.